-A few days
+Observations over a few days

-Solar heating of the ozone in the stratosphere (around 25–55km) and water vapour in the troposphere (up to approximately 12km) brings about variations in the wind in the mesosphere (86km) that are of 1-day period and are subharmonics of a one day period.
+Solar heating of the ozone in the stratosphere (around 25 to 55 km) and water vapour in the troposphere (up to approximately 12 km) causes variations in the wind in the mesosphere (86 km).
+The variations are of one-day period,or ‘harmonics’ such as 12 hour or 8 hour periods.
 These are known as atmospheric tides.
 Tidal variations of the wind can be seen in the velocity time series.
 There are also variations of shorter periods due to atmospheric gravity waves.

-MFSA radar signal to noise ratio
+MFSA radar signal-to-noise ratio

 The signal-to-noise ratio is an important parameter in deciding if a wind determination is possible.
 During the summer, when the sun is illuminating the sampled height range throughout the day, there is little variation in the signal-to-noise ratio.
 This is less true in winter and during periods of high solar activity.